 This is advertised as delay timing chip/delay chip/Trigger delay IC/2s-1000h timing IC.
 It is also known as the C005 delay chip due to the markings on the side.
 Unfortunately, all of the descriptions online appear to be a copy-paste of the original instructions, which is a set of gibberish sentences:

-One way this can be used is to tie the output to a transistor that acts as a high power switch.
+Another way this can be used is to tie the output to a transistor that acts as a high power switch.
 Let's say I want a circuit to turn off for an hour each time.
 I will first pick out a resistor that gives me an hour from the timing table, then I will then program my microcontroller to send a signal to the trigger pin when it is done.
 This will cause the output to go low for the specified period of time (an hour) before it automatically goes back to high again.
 The output can be tied to a transistor or MOSFET.

 This chip takes in voltages from 2V to 5V.
 You will need to solder a resistor to set the timer.